 Many of them also needed to build home offices, acquire faster Internet connectivity and back-up power resources, especially in developing countries.

 But this can often be quite expensive for virtual workers to shoulder on their own.

 Plus, this sometimes exposes their employers to dependability issues and security problems.

-That’s because companies didn’t have control over the overall quality of these equipment, tools, software products, services and workplaces.
+That’s because companies didn’t have control over the overall quality of this equipment, tools, software products, services, and workplaces.

 Remember, some remote workers are likely to resort to using cracked or illegitimate copies of expensive software products and applications.

 These are known to be integrated with spyware and hacker backdoors among other malware programs.

 Also, many of them are likely to choose more inexpensive and often less reliable computers and smartphones, especially used products.

 More frequent breakdowns and other issues are often

 So lots of companies today are now providing the most suitable equipment and tools for their remote employees.